Pregnant Pippa Middleton Steals Kate’s Style In $89 Seraphine Maternity Dress

 In the column, she congratulated Williams for proving that “women can play a high level of tennis from two months up to eight months.”

-“Few of us can relate to this elite excellence, but if you’re a healthy, well-trained player with an uncomplicated pregnancy there’s no reason why you can’t continue a good level of tennis,” Pippa added.
+‘Few of us can relate to this elite excellence, but if you’re a healthy, well-trained player with an uncomplicated pregnancy there’s no reason why you can’t continue a good level of tennis,’ Pippa added.

 A glowing Pippa Middleton steps out in a dress by Kate's favorite maternity brand https://t.co/XDlzjNHD8h pic.twitter.com/lO6SEEYf43